 For a balanced lunch try: Cheesy Chicken Crunchie Quesadillas: Serve this up with apple slices and a glass of milk.
 Mini Pizza Sandwiches: This sweet and tangy vegetarian version is colourful but can be changed up to the taste of each child.
 Soy Butter and Banana Roll: Your kids will love this twist on the traditional peanut butter and banana sandwich.
 Tuna Mini Sandwiches: Instead of buying packaged convenience food containers, make your own!
 Pack the different parts of this “sandwich” for lunch at school.
 For more healthy lunch ideas just for kids, read Packing Healthy School Lunches.

 Having healthy snacks on hand will mean less snacking on unhealthy foods.

 Prepare a fruit plate with sliced melons, apples, pears, orange sections and pineapples.
 Use vanilla yogurt as a dip.

 Serve raw vegetables like celery and cucumbers with peanut butter.

-Blend up a fruit smoothie with fruit and low fat yogurt.
+Blend up a fruit smoothie with fruit and plain yogurt.

 Have a hardboiled egg with whole grain crackers.